Nourish - What’s in Season: Irish Winter Foods

-Who doesn’t conjure up romantic images of the festive season, with open fires and the sweet nutty smell in the air when they hear Roasted chestnuts?
+Who doesn’t conjure up romantic images of the festive season, with open fires and the sweet nutty smell in the air when they hear the words roasted chestnuts?

 Chestnuts have a few unique properties that are unlike those of other nuts and seeds.

-One is that chestnuts are high in vitamin C, and in fact, they’re the only nut that has vitamin C, making them stand out from other nuts.
+- One is that chestnuts are high in vitamin C. In fact, they’re the only nut that has vitamin C, making them stand out from other nuts.

-They are also good source of dietary fibre, vitamins, minerals including potassium, copper and magnesium, amino acids and antioxidants.
+- They are also a good source of dietary fibre, vitamins and mineral.
+These include potassium, copper and magnesium, amino acids and antioxidants.

 They are highly versatile and can be used in both savoury and sweet dishes.